Welcome to CAPS

 As part of its mission CAPS strives to encourage and support talented and promising mid-career psychoanalytic clinicians and selected leaders in related fields in their development as psychoanalysts and scholars.
 CAPS is a non-profit organization that takes pride in its independence within the wide community of professional organizations.

 Membership in CAPS is by application, invitation, and appointment.
 Applicants are selected on the basis of their credentials and experience, the support of knowledgeable psychoanalytic colleagues, their compatibility with the spirit of CAPS, and their interest in participating in CAPS activities.
-Certification in psychoanalysis is required.
 The CAPS Board of Directors reviews and evaluates each application and determines qualification for membership.
 The CVs of qualified applicants are distributed among the small CAPS groups that have openings for membership.
 A small group may request the applicant’s appointment to permanent membership in the group.
 If several groups request an applicant for membership, final appointment to a particular group is decided by the Board.
 Continuity of membership is considered essential to the optimal functioning of the small groups.
 Consequently, transferring membership between groups is not

 It is the vision and aspiration of The Center for Psychoanalytic Studies to provide a regularly scheduled venue for experienced clinicians where the vitality of contemporary psychoanalytic thinking and clinical work can flourish in an administratively unencumbered atmosphere over an extended period of time.
 It is hoped that the continuity of meetings will draw on the best work from the past of psychoanalysis, contribute meaningfully to its present relevance and growth and will inspire leadership, innovation and creativity in its future.